thekosmix/thekosmix.com/_posts/2021-04-03-places-to-visit-in-indore-madhya-pradesh.md

 Indore is a city in west-central India.
 It’s known for the 7-story Rajwada Palace and the Lal Baag Palace, which date back to Indore’s 19th-century Holkar dynasty.
 The Holkar rulers are honored by a cluster of tombs and cenotaphs at Chhatri Baag.
 The night market Sarafa Bazar sells street food.
 East is the Indo-Gothic Gandhi Hall and clock tower.
 The Jain temple Kanch Mandir has a mirrored mosaic interior.

+<h2>Things to do in Indore</h2>

 In "Chhappan Dukaan" market, you'll get to witness the real taste of street foods.
-IT ranges from variety of Paans including actual golden Paan, fire paan to name a few.
+It ranges from variety of Paans including actual golden Paan, fire paan to name a few.
 You'll get Gol-Gappas with different water with a maximum of 12 different taste water.

 Indore is home to a number of educational institutions, including the Indian Institute of Technology, the Indian Institute of Management, and the Devi Ahilya Vishwavidyalaya.
 The city is also home to a number of other attractions, such as the Lal Bagh Palace, the Rajwada Palace, and the Kanch Mandir.
 The city is also home to a number of other activities, such as shopping, dining, and entertainment.
 The city is also home to a number of other festivals, such as the Indore Utsav, the Ganesh Utsav, and the Kite Festival.
 Indore is also home to a number of other attractions, such as the Chokhi Dhani, the Indore Zoo, and the Central Museum.